Name: The Fendahl

 |Island of the Fendahl

-At another point in his life, the Eighth Doctor fought to prevent a group of Time Lords from Gallifrey's future from releasing the time lock around Planet Five and thus unleashing
+As for The Doctor’s own history with the Fendahl, the Eighth Doctor learned what had become of the true Fendahl when he was forced to prevent a group of Time Lords from Gallifrey's relative future from releasing the time lock around Planet Five and thus unleashing

 the true Fendahl, the future Time Lords seeking to use the Fendahl